-Your Contura fireplace is intended to produce secondary heating for the accommodation.
 It is important that the correct amount of wood is used, especially when lighting.
-If you are lighting the fire for the first time, you should use a set of scales to see how much 2.0 kg kindling is.
+If you are lighting the fire for the first time you should use a set of scales to see how much 2.3 kg kindling is.
 Also check what the normal and maximum weights look like.

-The fireplace may only be lit with the door closed.

-Always open the door carefully and slowly to prevent blow back because of the changing pressure in the firebox.

-Combustion is affected by the draft in the chimney and the quality of the wood.
-Achieving the correct setting for the combustion air damper, suitable size and amount of wood usually takes a few attempts.
+Follow the kindling procedure below, after which the insert must be burnt with the door closed because of the risk of smoke entering the room.
+Always open the door carefully and slowly to prevent blow back because of the changing pressure in the stove.
+The function of the insert differs depending on the draft conditions in the chimney.
+Achieving the correct setting for the combustion air damper usually takes a few attempts.